Head Coach: Christopher Doran, Esq. (J.D.)

 Assistant Coach: Chris Shanley

-Chris is a new coach for the 2021-2022 season and a current 1L at the Sandra Day O’Connor College of Law at ASU.
+Chris is a second-year coach and a 2L at the Sandra Day O’Connor College of Law at ASU.
 Chris competed in mock trial at Michigan State, helping his teams get to ORCS in both years of competition, and also competed in moot court, where he placed 20th in the nation during the 2019-2020 season.
-He returned to MSU during this past season as a coach for both mock trial and moot court after graduating in 2020.
 During his gap year, he worked for a law firm in Lansing, MI as a paralegal preparing briefs and motions for family law appeals.
 Chris is a huge Michigan State basketball fan and firmly believes the Spartans would have won the 2020 National Championship if not for the COVID-19 pandemic.
-He’s a proud former Izzone member and would often sit outside the Breslin Center for upwards of 10 hours to get front row seats.
-Chris is excited to be back in person this year and looks forward to helping the teams!

 “I don’t have dreams, I have goals.” -Harvey Specter, Suits